foxdonut/meiosis/docs/lessons/router-intro.md

 - [Superouter](router-superouter.html): shows how to use
   [Superouter](https://gitlab.com/harth/superouter), which is a router library with built-in support for using [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) with routes.

+Each setup is ready to use, so have a look and pick the setup that most closely matches your requirements.
+This mostly comes down to:

+- Do you need to use [query strings](https://en.wikipedia.org/wiki/Query_string)?
+- Do you prefer to use hardcoded paths (this is easier) or a `toPath` function (this is more robust and resilient to changes)?
+- Do you want to use [Mithril Router](https://mithril.js.org/route.html) instead of a separate router library?
+- Do you want to use [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) with routes (this is also more robust and resilient to changes)?

+Let's get started by having a look at the [Basic Pattern Setup](router-setup.html).

 [Table of Contents](toc.html)